ahmadiehsan/personal_docs/docs/software/protocols/protocol_rules/restful_api.md

 ### Uniform Interface

 As the constraint name itself applies, you MUST decide API interface for resources inside the system that are exposed to API consumers and follow religiously.
 A resource in the system should have only one logical URI, and that should provide a way to fetch related or additional data.
-It’s always better to synonymize a resource with a web page.
+It's always better to synonymize a resource with a web page.

 Any single resource should not be too large and contain each and everything in its representation.
 Whenever relevant, a resource should contain links (HATEOAS) pointing to relative URIs to fetch related information.